 Prior to his tenure at the UN, Grenell served as a spokesman for New York Governor George Pataki’s Administration, San Diego Mayor Susan Golding, Congressman Mark Sanford and Congressman Dave Camp – former Chairman of the Ways and Means Committee.
 Grenell has also served as the spokesman for many state and federal political candidates including three U.S. Presidential campaigns.

 Grenell has consistently worked with leaders in Washington, DC and in Hollywood to support issues as diverse as kidney disease and the war in Sudan, utilizing celebrities such as George Clooney, Ryan Gosling, Sophie B. Hawkins and Alonzo Mourning, to name a few.

 Grenell is a Fox News Contributor where he can be seen regularly commenting on foreign affairs and the media.
 He has written extensively for the Wall Street Journal, CBS News, CNN, Politico, Huffington Post, Washington Times and Al-Jazeera.
-Grenell’s Twitter feed was hailed by Time Magazine as one of the Top 10 Political Twitter Feeds in 2014.
+Grenell’s social media outreach was hailed by CNN in 2012 as one of the top 5, and by Time Magazine as one of the Top 10 Political Twitter Feeds in 2014.